-If your loved one lost his or her life in any of these preventable types of accidents, contact us to find out how we can help you with a wrongful death civil claim.
+If your loved one lost his or her life in any of these preventable types of accidents, contact our team of Savannah car accident attorneys and Savannah truck accident lawyers to find out how we can help you with a wrongful death civil claim.
 You may also have grounds for a claim if your loved one’s life was taken by a criminal, such as in an intentional assault or homicide.
 It is possible to file a civil wrongful death claim at the same time as an ongoing criminal case in Georgia.

 In any personal injury lawsuit in Georgia, including a wrongful death case, a defendant’s liability is expressed in terms of financial compensation, also known as damages.
 In a successful wrongful death case, the courts will order the defendant(s) to pay damages to a deceased individual’s survivors, beneficiaries or the estate.
 This financial compensation is meant to make it easier for a family to pay for related losses and move forward with greater financial security.